Jimmyee/Endless-Online-Awaken/README.md

 ### Current version: 0.0.1 pre-alpha

-You can login on my server if you're lucky and it's up at this moment:
+You can log into my server if you're lucky and it's up at this moment:

 Binaries: